-Fitting patterns are available from most pattern companies – look at the very BACK of the pattern book at your local sewing center, or order one from Amazon (I like the one from Butterick, available in misses and plus sizes).
+Fitting patterns are available from most pattern companies – look at the very BACK of the pattern book at your local sewing center, or order one from Amazon (I like the one from Butterick, at left, available in both misses and plus sizes).

 Pant fitting patterns are harder to find - Vogue is the only pattern company I can find that publishes a pant fitting pattern.